SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 EPP.

-REPP allows for a stateless server implementation, no session data is maintained on the EPP server, this allows for a better scalable EPP service.
+REPP allows for a stateless server implementation, no session data is maintained on the EPP server, this allows for a better scalable EPP service by enabling load balancing at the per request level.

 {mainmatter}